wdporter/acim/text/1-the-meaning-of-miracles/vi-the-illusion-of-needs/index.md

 ---

-3.&emsp;The idea of orders of need, which follows from the original error that one can be separated from God, requires correction at its own level before the error of perceiving levels at all can be corrected.
+3. The idea of orders of need, which follows from the original error that one can be separated from God, requires correction at its own level before the error of perceiving levels at all can be corrected.
 ²You cannot behave effectively while you function on different levels.
 ³However, while you do, correction must be introduced vertically from the bottom up.
 ⁴This is because you think you live in space, where concepts such as ‘up’ and ‘down’ are meaningful.